rust-lang/api-guidelines/src/future-proofing.md

 There is a grey area around other non-derivable trait bounds that are not strictly required by the structure definition, like `Read` or `Write`.
-They may communicate the intented behavior of the type better in its definition but also limits future extensibility.
+They may communicate the intended behavior of the type better in its definition but also limits future extensibility.
 Including semantically useful trait bounds on data structures is still less problematic than including derivable traits as bounds.